TroyStopera/jKode/packages.md

 # Package com.troystopera.jkode.statements

-Implementations of the [Statement]; these classes alter values at virtual runtime, but return nothing.
+Implementations of the [Statement] class; these classes alter values at virtual runtime, but return nothing.

 # Package com.troystopera.jkode.vars